 Chris and I left Claymont Steaks and headed down to Pat’s Pizza.
 We couldn’t believe what had just happened, Claymont Steaks…a place with such a great reputation had let us down, maybe Pat’s had a chance.
 We arrived at Pat’s and found the restaurant moderately busy.
 This is one of few places is northern Delaware that you can eat in, but without a server, which I like.
 Chris ordered, we sat down, and in less than 10 minutes our steak had arrived.

 Now, I think I should note that I have eaten at Pat’s about a thousand times.
 I used to go there so often, that I knew most of the staff and managers.
 I still recognize some of the faces, but after my move to Middletown five years ago, I really do not go there very often.
 We bit into our steak and it had everything that Claymont didn’t.
 The steak was plentiful, hot, and the fried onions and cheese were mixed in throughout.
 So it was good?
 Not really.
 There was a slight taste (mystery taste) that Chris and I could not put our fingers on, but it was really killing the experience.

 The Pat’s steak was not on par with the other restaurants that we have tried.
 The roll was bland, almost as if it was just there to hold the steak together so that it was easier to eat.
 The steak was tasteful, with a moderate peppery taste, but I wouldn’t say that I particularly liked it.
 Chris and I both agreed that Pat’s had edged out Claymont by a thinly sliced piece of steak, but both places were not very good.
 Pat’s will get another chance to prove itself, since it will proceed to the next round.

 Today was not a good day in the Great Cheese Steak Land!

 ~Chris and Sean

-After a turnout like this, can Delaware steak shops hang with the Philly greats?
+After a turnout like this, can Delaware steak shops hang with the great cheese steak from Philly?